History of Living Classroom

 From 2015-2019, Living Classroom provided lessons to six schools in the Palo Alto Unified School District, grades K-5th.

-Also in 2019-2020, the Santa Clara Parks and Recreation Department launched an after school garden program as part of the Youth Activity Center (YAC).
+In 2019, the Santa Clara Parks and Recreation Department launched an after school garden program as part of the Youth Activity Center (YAC).
+A summer camp program was launched a year later.
 The garden program takes place in the Eddie Souza Community Garden.

-2008-09 LC lessons launched at LASD, eventually including 7 schools, K-7th grades Dec 2013 Living Classroom achieves 501c3 non profit recognition 2012-13 LC expands into Mountain View Whisman School District at 5 schools, one grade
+2008-09: LC lessons launched at LASD, eventually including 7 schools, K-7th grades.
+Dec 2013: Living Classroom achieves 501c3 non-profit recognition.
+2012-13: LC expands into Mountain View Whisman School District (MVWSD) at 5 schools in one grade.

 A Success Story: Living Classroom and Los Altos School DistrictLiving Classroom began as a special program in the Los Altos School District in 2007-08.
 Supported by a one-time CA Department of Education School Garden grant, the grant allowed development of the Living Classroom curriculum and lesson plans program and pilot lessons.